bmdavis419/river/README.md

 ```

 4. `RIVER_SERVER.createServerEndpointHandler`
-   takes in your router and returns a POST when you can just dump in a `+server.ts` file
+   takes in your router and returns a POST that you can just dump in a `+server.ts` file

 _full example on `src/routes/examples/river/+server.ts`_